+They will be graded and returned to you.
 If you need academic assistance with the course, please feel free to contact the Self-Paced Degree Program office.

+For the paper-based option requiring a proctor, a student must bring a photo I.D. to the exam.
+The final assessment/exam is administered by a proctor, and the proctor mails your completed exam to UIU.
 To protect the integrity of the final assessment/exam, you only receive your final grade on the exam; you do not receive any feedback on the answers to the exam questions.
 The answers to the questions on the exam are not shared with students.
-Please remember to stay academically honest.